autarch/perl-advent-calendar-2015-stepford/article.md

 ### Step Classes

-A "Step class" is any class which consumes the [`Stepford::Role::Step`](https://metacpan.org/pod/Stepford::Role::Step) role (or another role which in turn consumes that role).
+A "Step class" is any Moose class which consumes the [`Stepford::Role::Step`](https://metacpan.org/pod/Stepford::Role::Step) role (or another role which in turn consumes that role).
+This role in turn requires that a step class implement a few specific methods named `run` and `last_run_time`.
+You'll see examples of both of these methods as we go further.

 ## What Goes Into the Naughty and Nice List?